External Probe / Text Layout Engine

 Prepare once, then ask what the same text would do at phone, tablet, or desktop widths.

-This page keeps the demo close to the software surface of the site, while the official playground remains the best place for exhaustive API exploration.
+This page keeps the demo close to the site's software thread.
+The official playground remains the best place for exhaustive API exploration.